HCanber/devcontainers-features/README.md

 - Add the Feature to [.github/workflows/test.yaml](.github/workflows/test.yaml)

+- Add it to the _Feature list_ at the top in this README.md

 > [!NOTE]
-> The Feature's README.md is generated automatically, and the root's README.md will update automatically with published features.
+> The Feature's README.md is generated automatically.

 ## Running tests
 In VSCode open a [terminal](https://code.visualstudio.com/docs/terminal/basics) and execute: